evennia/evennia/evennia/contrib/actions/README.md

 There are two command sets in the evennia.contrib.actions module, ActionCmdSet and ActionDebugCmdSet.
 The commands in ActionCmdSet are meant for all characters and include the following:

-alarm - can be used to toggle your alarm on and off.
-Whenever someone's alarm is active in the room, the room is in turn-based mode. actsettings - change various settings pertaining to your character's use of the action system. actions - shows a list of all the actions that your character can see within the room. stop - stops either the actions in your character's action queue, your character's ongoing actions, or both. done - ends your character's turn queue - shows a list of all the actions in your character's action queue
+turnbased - can be used to toggle your character's turn-based status on and off.
+Whenever anyone's turn-based status is set to "on" in the room, the room is in turn-based mode.

+actsettings - change various settings pertaining to your character's use of the action system.

+actions - shows a list of all the actions that your character can see within the room.

+stop - stops either the actions in your character's action queue, your character's ongoing actions, or both.

+done - ends your character's turn

+queue - shows a list of all the actions in your character's action queue

 The commands in the ActionDebugCmdSet are meant for wizards, immortals and the superuser, and include the following:

 @@actslow - performs an action with no bodyparts over 30 seconds

 @@actfast - performs an action with no bodyparts over 10 seconds

 @@actlarm - performs an action with the 'left arm' bodypart over 20 seconds

 @@actlarm - performs an action with the 'right arm' bodypart over 20 seconds

 @@actfriend - performs an action towards the target, does not invoke turn-based mode

 @@actfoe - performs an action towards the target, invokes turn-based mode

 @@actsetup - calls evennia.contrib.actions.setup().
 If you specify the argument "over", the override flag will be on.

 @@debugmsg - enables / disables debug messages pertaining to the action system